iuec/uec-tech-standards/_pages/business_capabilities/cds-api-developer-guidelines.md

 ## Elements

 ### How is the presenting complaint identified?

 The presenting complaint is a primary symptom that a patient states as the reason for seeking medical help.
 The presenting complaint is a subjective statement made by a patient describing the most significant or serious symptoms or signs of illness or dysfunction that caused him or her to seek health care.

-The patients’ presenting complaint will be identified by asking the patient directly what the problem is they are calling about.
+The presenting complaint may be used to trigger a particular workflow or routing within the CDSS.
+This is consistent with any other information from the patient which is used to drive workflow in the CDSS, and as such, can be captured in the same way – that is, through the CDSS publishing a Questionnaire, which specifically asks about presenting complaint, and the EMS publishing the QuestionnaireResponse to the CDSS, capturing the patient's response.
+This response can then be coded as an assertion, where appropriate, like any other QuestionnaireResponse.
+As such, there is no special place in the CDS API to put the presenting complaint.

-The presenting complaint does not have a specific place within the CDS API.
-Therefore, a `ServiceDefinition` with a 'null trigger' would present a questionnaire to capture this information.
-This may be a multiple choice question, or as free text providing the system has the ability to parse, consume and act on this information.
+This Questionnaire has the same characteristics as any other Questionnaire, and may present the question as multiple choice, or even as a string type question – providing that the CDSS has the ability to parse, consume and act on this information.

 ### What is a chief concern?
 How is it identified?
 The Chief Concern is the most dominant clinical finding/condition or diagnosis the clinician or CDS has concerns about.